- Students will demonstrate comprehension of the major fundamental branches of physics and their applications.

 - The students will arrange material in a coherent manner and illustrate scientific details in an understandable fashion for a scientific audience.

-- Students will gain classroom experience by acting as an independent instructor for undergraduate and/or graduate courses in physics.
+- Students will gain classroom experience by serving as instructor for undergraduate and/or graduate courses in physics.
+Service as instructor of one section of a course with multiple sections is sufficient to satisfy this requirement.

 Degree Requirements (60 Post-Baccalaureate Hours)